adrienb39/gestimag/htdocs/includes/mike42/escpos-php/doc/FAQ.md

 Features vary between printers, so we collaborate on an ESC/POS printer compatibility database to collect known differences: [receipt-print-hq/escpos-printer-db](https://github.com/receipt-print-hq/escpos-printer-db).

-If you encounter garbage output when you try to print images or special characters, then please submit a test page and a link to vendor documentation to the `escpos-printer-db` project, so that support can be improved for future versions.
+If you encounter garbage output when you try to echo images or special characters, then please submit a test page and a link to vendor documentation to the `escpos-printer-db` project, so that support can be improved for future versions.

 ## I have a printer that does not understand ESC/POS.
 Can I use this driver?